Giving to RIT/NTID

 You can be part of making great things happen, now and in the future.

-NTID is the world expert in preparing deaf and hard-of-hearing students for high-tech careers.
-You can choose to direct your gift toward a student scholarship, a theatrical performance, a new piece of equipment, or academics and research.
+NTID is the world leader in preparing deaf and hard of hearing students for high-tech careers.
+You can choose to direct your gift toward a student scholarship, academics or research.
 What will you choose?

-NTID offers you many opportunities to make a difference for deaf and hard-of-hearing students from the United States and around the world.
-Your gift could help fund a scholarship, help a high school student attend one of NTID's newest state-of-the-art facility, Sebastian and Lenore Rosica Hall, or provide funding for a theatrical performance that becomes a life-changing experience for the student actors.
+NTID offers you many opportunities to make a difference in the lives of deaf and hard-of-hearing students from the United States and around the world.
+Your gift could help fund a scholarship, help a high school student attend one of NTID's college preparation summer camp programs like Explore Your Future, or provide a student with an opportunity to participate in a study abroad experience.
 With gifts like these and many others, you can make great things happen.

 Make a gift online — it’s convenient, quick and eliminates the need for envelopes, stamps or checks.
-In addition, your gift starts working for RIT/NTID right away and is considered tax-deductible.
+Your gift starts working for RIT/NTID right away and is considered tax-deductible.

 Some popular designations to consider donating to include:

 - The NTID Alumni Association Endowed Scholarship Fund: Provides important financial aid to deaf and hard-of-hearing students at RIT/NTID who need it most.

 - Robert F. Panara Endowed Scholarship Fund: Established in 1987, this scholarship honors the life work of NTID's first deaf professor, Dr. Robert F. Panara, and his 20 years of dedication to teaching and to the welfare of NTID students.
 Awards are made to students with a high degree of financial need.

 - NTID Summer "Campership" Fund: Gifts here provide the resources needed to allow deaf youth to participate in summer camp programs on the RIT/NTID campus that will help them prepare for success in college and beyond.